 You shall follow the Lord your God and fear Him; and you shall keep His commandments, listen to His voice, serve Him, and cling to Him.

 Athletes have to make choices every day about who we will listen to.
-Whether it is a coach or a friend, these choices will have a direct impact on their future career.
+Whether it is a coach or a friend, these choices will directly impact their future career.
 Therefore, they should choose who we listen to carefully.
 The direction you choose ultimately will change where you end up.
 Even for Christians, we must choose our paths in life carefully.
 Following the Lord is the only sure way to get where we ultimately want to be.
-Are the paths you are choosing leading you where you want to go?
+How do you know that you are on the right path with God?

 September 29 DISTRACTIONS